 Mooyah vs. Smashburger vs. In-n-Out Burger

-If you are a burger lover congratulations!
+If you are a burger lover – congratulations!
 You are a certified American.
 For a country that consumes 50 billion burgers a year and has declared a specific day as “National Burger Day”, the U.S. is definitely a burger-loving nation.

 The Mooyah Experience: Burger-Shake Combo

 First of all “Mooyah” is so nice to say.
 When somebody says “Mooyah” to you, it looks as though that person is blowing you a kiss.
 It’s so close to Mwah!
-The ambience is like something Michael J. Fox will go to in the “Back to the Future” movies.
-For the burgers, the first thing that you will notice is that the buns really smell good since they are baked fresh every day.
-However, since you are allowed to put as much veggies and sauces on the burgers, you’ll have the tendency on losing out on the beefy taste.
+The place felt a bit like those cool scenes from the “Back to the Future” movies, the ones with Michael J. Fox.

 The Smashburger Experience: Juicy Tender Beef